simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 Older Raspberry Pi models (1, 2, 3) should be sufficient.
 But newer models should be significantly more efficient and allow you do run multiple [low powered mining setups](https://simeononsecurity.com/other/creating-profitable-low-powered-crypto-miners/) on a single device.
 This is why we recommend newer compute hardware.

 ## Recommended GPS Receivers for DIY Onocoy Deployments
-There are many recievers on the market but at a bare minimum it must support [**RTCM (Radio Technical Commission for Maritime Services)**](https://en.wikipedia.org/wiki/RTCM_SC-104) and ideally have the ability to be hooked up to an antenna outside of the install location with 360 degree unobstructed view of the sky.
+There are many receivers on the market but at a bare minimum it must support [**RTCM (Radio Technical Commission for Maritime Services)**](https://en.wikipedia.org/wiki/RTCM_SC-104) and ideally have the ability to be hooked up to an antenna outside of the install location with 360 degree unobstructed view of the sky.

+{{< figure src="basic-receivers.jpeg" alt="Basic GPS Receivers for Onocoy" >}}

-- **U-Blox Based Recievers**
+- **U-Blox Based Receivers**
   - [NEO-M8P RTK GPS GNSS receiver board with SMA and mini USB for UAV, Robots](https://gnss.store/neo-m8p-gnss-modules/90-elt0078.html) - $150
     - Single-Band (L1 only), 72 Channels, supports USB; I2C; and UART, Accurate within 6 feet, 10hz pull rate.
 Rewards will be limited, 8-10% only.
     - Shows up as `/dev/ttyACM0` instead of `/dev/ttyUSB0` in the instructions below.
 Same goes for all U-BLOX based devices.